scott-huberty/me/README.rst

 My Website
 ==========

-Code for my personal website.
-Built using the Shibuya sphinx templatex
+Source code for my website.
+Built using the Shibuya sphinx theme.